aryan-parekh49/record-labels2/crime-crs-features-list.md

 - Station-specific statistics endpoint
 - Category filtering for crimes and category-specific statistics
 - Notes can be added to crimes for additional context
+- Separate evidence management service for uploading and deleting evidence

 ## System Overview
-The code is intentionally lightweight and runs as a single Express service.
-It stores data in memory for demonstration and includes Jest tests for main workflows.
+The code runs as a set of small Express services with in-memory storage and Jest tests for key features.